dagflow-team/dayabay-analysis/README.md

 Directory [results/](results) contain reference results of fitting and plotting of best fits.

-The most closest result to [the PRL 130, 161802](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.161802) might be obtained with CNP chi squared with pull terms and free spectrum.
+The most closest result to [the PRL 130, 161802]() might be obtained with CNP chi-squared.

+We provide a few various definitions of the chi-squared function for the analysis.
+Please, note, that [the official result](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.161802) is using Combined Neyman-Pearson's chi-squared with pull terms and free spectrum.
 For more details check third script from [scripts/fit_dayabay_dgm.sh](scripts/fit_dayabay_dgm.sh) or second script from [scripts/fit_dayabay_iminuit_data.sh](scripts/fit_dayabay_iminuit_data.sh).

+**Disclaimer**: Please, be warned that the use of alternative to CNP definitions may introduce bias to the results.
+Moreover even if the used chi-squared construction is unbiased the result might be slightly different from CNP.
+Therefore while the choice of the function is left for the analyzer's discretion, the alternative definition should be used only when strictly necessary.

 Description for each type of chi-squared function, you may find in [fits/README.md](fits/README.md).